 “When someone shows you who they are, believe them the first time.” – Maya Angelou

 Maya Angelou was one of the brightest and wisest to have graced our planet.
-The quote above is a famous one of the many pearls of wisdom she shared with the world.
+The quote above is just one of the many pearls of wisdom she shared with the world.
 While I think this is a great piece of wisdom, I’ve had some trouble with it over the years.

 It is a difficult line to walk, the line between believing the best in people and skepticism.
 I think the majority of people are trying to do their best, however when we’ve been burned in past relationships or we’ve grown up in situations where caregivers neglected or abused us, we begin to doubt the good in others.
 Trust can seem impossible.